Levera National Park

 Established in 1992, this 450-acre park holds an unbeaten reputation as Grenada’s most scenic and spectacular coastal area.
 Its picture-perfect beach is quite popular on weekends, and its pond is one of the most important wildlife habitats on the island.
 Unfortunately, the government made a failed attempt at developing a luxury resort here, and ownership of some of the land is currently in flux.
+That said, Levera is the first and only RAMSAR site on the island of Grenada.

 Walking along the beautiful Levera Beach, one is afforded views of the three offshore islands of Sugar Loaf, Green and Sandy Islands.
 Levera also has an extensive mangrove swamp, with a roped walkway, a boardwalk, observation tower, and signs.
+The boardwalk, which was once in disrepair, has recently been fixed, and the tower now includes a new deck at water level for even better visibility while birding.

 Levera National Park is a great place to get looks at seabirds flying off the coast, such as Brown Boobies and Magnificent Frigatebirds.
 There are also ponds and mangrove wetlands to explore, which will yield bird species such as Blue-winged Teal, Common Gallinule, Green Heron, Caribbean Coot and more.